-Stockholders of record as of the close of business on April 22, 2022 (the "Record Date") are entitled to vote at the Annual Meeting.
+Stockholders of record as of the close of business on April 23, 2025 (the "Record Date") are entitled to vote at the Annual Meeting.
+Shares of our Class A and Class B common stock vote together as a single class.
+On the Record Date, there were 9,442,572 and 4,081,052 shares of Class A and Class B common stock outstanding, respectively.